jaubourg/wires/README.md

 As of version 2.1, in your configuration files, every object property which name is colon-lead and ends with a slash followed by an opening then a closing parenthesis defines a computed route.

-They are very similar to generic routes except there is no automatic concatenation performed by wires.
+They are very similar to generic routes except there is no automatic concatenation performed by `wires`.
 Rather, the value must be a string pointing to a module that exports a function.
-This function will be called by wires with the path segments as arguments and is expected to return the resulting path.
+This function will be called by `wires` with the path segments as arguments and is expected to return the resulting path.

 This sounds quite complicated but let's re-implement the generic route example from the previous section with a computed route: